Treorisoft/graphql-validator-directive/readme.md

 - Type field validation:
   - If your rule throws, it will be thrown before anything is run
   - If you return a failure (`false` or `string`), your field will be _removed_ from the selection set and pretend that it wasn't even requested.

+## Development

+Development of this package is done via a larger monorepo where this is a git submodule.